Shaix33/alx-system_engineering-devops/0x00-shell_basics/README.md

 * list directory contents in long format
 * list directory contents in long format including hidden files
 * Listing directory contents with user ID as digits
+* Create a new directory under tmp folder